wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 # Summary and conclusion

-For several decades after their introduction to Fogo Island, the caribou population did not exceed ~100 individuals \[Bergerud and Mercer (1989) ; Newfoundland and Labrador Wildlife Division, unpublished data).
+For several decades after their introduction to Fogo Island, the caribou population did not exceed ~100 individuals (Bergerud and Mercer 1989, Newfoundland and Labrador Wildlife Division, unpublished data).
 During the 1990s, population density reached 300 animals and anecdotal evidence suggests that \[only then???\] caribou began to occupy other islands in the archipelago.
 We surmise that as competition among conspecifics